|

 say?

+Someone once said, "words are cheap."
+I beg to differ.
+Words cost.
 Words cost time, money, and relationships when not spoken at the right time, in the right way, to the right person.
 Most importantly, the key ingredient required for a successful conversation is all but lost in today's just do it world.
 What's missing in most conversations in organizations?
 Curiosity!* We assume, conclude, judge, think we know the answer and we miss most of what was said and neither we nor the other person may realize this.
+And it costs us in time and effort to even discover the "missed understanding" let alone remedy it.
+Often we don't realize that our conversations in the workplace create a confusion that has a cost-in lost productivity, people, and profits.
+It's often the conversations you are not having that cost you the most.
+You can't go beyond where you are if you won't talk about it.

 One of the things I've discovered is a process to help professionals have a clarity in their conversations that enables them to seize opportunities and solve problems far more effectively.
 It takes courage to admit that you don't have the answer.
 And it takes a commitment to being more than just "right" to learn what you don't know.
 What are you committed to?
+This is the power of courageous conversations *To see curiosity in action see the excerptYOU PEOPLE ARE INCOMPETENT:

 Turning angry customers into loyal fans

-from the Healing Conversations in the Workplace section of the book. |
+from the Healing Conversations in the Workplace section of the book.

-WORDS COUNT WHEN DISASTER STRIKES
+WORDS COUNT WHEN DISASTER STRIKESWhat

 to Say and What Not to Say to